SSKubyshkin/tf-config/README.md

 # My TF2 config files

 I am using mastercomfig!
-Check the user folder for more!
+Check the overrides folder for more!